 That brings us to what was satirically referred to, in private, as the People’s Coq au Vin.
 It was the simplest of dishes, containing only four elements: a chicken, some oil, soy sauce and red wine.
 Peasant food at its most basic.

-What follows is our version of the People’s Coq au Vin.
+What follows is my version of the People’s Coq au Vin.

-We used chicken thighs rather than a whole chicken.
-We like chicken thighs.
+I used chicken thighs rather than a whole chicken.
+I like chicken thighs.

-To fool the spies who no doubt would have been trying to peek in our windows, we served the chicken with linguini.
-We thought that would confuse them.
+To fool the spies who no doubt would have been trying to peek in our windows, I served the chicken with linguini.
+I thought that would confuse them.

-Since we were using thighs instead of a whole chicken, we traded the oven for a wok.
+Since I was using thighs instead of a whole chicken, I traded the oven for a wok.
 Baking takes time.
 Stir frying is quick and easy.

-But our last meal would have been memorable.
+But my last meal would have been memorable.

 The People’s Coq au Vin